M999X/Halley-modelling/README.md

 [Reference] (https://www.scientificamerican.com/espanol/imagenes-de-la-ciencia/ver-un-cometa-como-el-halley-ocurre-solo-una-vez-en-la-vida/)

 ## Methodology
+We follow the next points to resolve this problem:
 1. Understanding the problem
 2. Formulate hypotheses
 3. Define the type of model to be used